daijiong1977/emailapi-backend/README.md

   && sudo bash install-emailapi.sh -d emailapi.6ray.com -r https://github.com/daijiong1977/emailapi-backend.git
 ```

+Note: The installer does not install Certbot; HTTPS/SSL is assumed to be handled externally on this host.
+If you need to provision certificates later, use your existing method and reload Nginx.

 After install, edit `/opt/emailapi/.env` with your Gmail and app password, then:

 ```bash